 Help for Allergies

 Do you have a love-hate relationship with spring?
 Are you constantly trying to boil the dust mites out of your bedding?
-If so, you are probably among the 50 million (and growing) allergy warriors in the U.S. alone.
+If so, you are probably among the 50 million (and growing) allergy warriors.

-They constantly battle itchy, stuffy noses, sneezing, nasal drainage, watery, itchy eyes etc. Even the legendary singer-songwriter Paul Simon wrote a song about allergies.
+They constantly battle itchy, stuffy noses, sneezing, nasal drainage, watery, and itchy eyes.
+Even the legendary singer-songwriter Paul Simon wrote a song about allergies.
 If you have allergies, take heart.
-Cleveland ENT, Physician Hearing Centers can help you find personalized treatment to help you live a great life with fewer allergy symptoms.
+Cleveland ENT & Physician Hearing Centers can help you find personalized treatment to help you live a great life with fewer allergy symptoms.

-- Congestion—A stuffy nose and clogged sinuses that make it hard to breathe are also parts of the immune response.
-When an allergen lands on the mucus membranes in your nose, your immune system pumps out antibodies.
+- Congestion—A stuffy nose and clogged sinuses are also parts of the immune response.
+When an allergen lands on the mucous membranes in your nose, your immune system pumps out antibodies.
 They call on mast cells to help combat the intruders.
 The mast cells release inflammatory histamine, a natural chemical that swells up your nasal passages.
 When your nasal passages are swollen, it’s harder to breathe and excess mucus can get backed up in the sinuses.

 - Nasal Drainage—So you’re sneezing, you have congestion going on and your nose somehow manages to be runny.
-That’s because your mucus membranes are producing excess mucus to flush away the allergens.
-But if you have a really stuffy nose, that mucus can clog your sinuses, and it can also cause post nasal drip that slides down the back of your throat.
+That’s because your mucous membranes are producing excess mucus to flush away the allergens.
+But if you have a really stuffy nose, that mucus can clog your sinuses, and it can also cause post-nasal drip that slides down the back of your throat.
 This can give you a sore throat and a cough.
-With allergies, the fun just never ends!
+That’s right…allergies are just a barrel of laughs.

-- Itchy Nose and Eyes—Contact with specific allergens to which you are sensitive can also cause an itchy, tickling, irritating sensation in the nose and eyes (and even in the throat and on the skin too).
+- Itchy Nose and Eyes—Contact with specific allergens that you are sensitive to can also cause an itchy, tickling, irritating sensation in the nose and eyes (and even in the throat and on the skin too).
 This makes you want to rub and scratch, but don’t.
 It won’t stop the trouble, and can actually worsen the irritation, particularly when it comes to itchy eyes.

 Taken together, this collection of symptoms is technically called “allergic rhinitis.”